 Johnson plays like No. 1 and seizes control at the Masters

-Smith opened with 12 pars before running off three straight birdies and scrambling his way home to a 69.
+Joining them at 12-under 204 was Cameron Smith of Australia, who had 12 straight pars before running off three straight birdies and then closing with three scrambling pars for a 69.

+“He’s been there before multiple times, and No. 1 in the world,” Ancer said.
+“I think he’s right where he wants to be.
+We know that we have to go low, and that’s it.
+It’s very simple.
+If DJ goes out there and plays really solid like today, it’s going to be pretty much impossible to catch him.
+Whatever has to be done out there has to be pretty special.”

+Still, there is enormous pressure on Johnson because of his history.
+He has not converted two 54-hole leads, nor has he won at two majors where he shared the 54-hole lead.
+His only major was the 2016 U.S. Open when he rallied from four shots behind at Oakmont.

 Asked to describe his day, Rahm didn’t mince words.